 This course develops your ability to initiate and implement advanced analysis and research in transport policy, planning and management.
-You will learn the techniques and methodologies you need to take decisions, or to provide the necessary information for others to take policy decisions.
+You will learn the techniques and methodologies you need to make decisions or to provide the necessary information for others to take policy decisions.

 The MSc course balances theoretical and practical applications in the three separate components: core modules, option modules and a research dissertation.